“Nobody Died At Sandy Hook”

 #9: Maroon Honda Pilot

-The four most visible vehicles in the above photo are:
+The four most visible vehicles are:

 #1: Green Ford Expedition